TURKMENISTAN: Compulsory re-registration, continuing state obstructionism

 On 20 December 2016, state officials held a meeting in Ashgabad with representatives of religious communities, both registered and unregistered, the first such meeting for 10 years.
 Among those present were Muslims, Russian Orthodox, Protestants and Jehovah's Witnesses.

-The meeting was led by Deputy Foreign Minister Vepa Hadjiev, although officials of the Justice Ministry, the presidential National Institute for Democracy and Human Rights, and the government's Commission for Work with Religious Organisations were present.
-Hadjiev is thought to be a member of the government commission working with the Justice Ministry to decide if a religious community will get re-registration or not.
+The meeting was led by Deputy Foreign Minister Vepa Hajiyev, although officials of the Justice Ministry, the presidential National Institute for Democracy and Human Rights, and the government's Commission for Work with Religious Organisations were present.
+Hajiyev is thought to be a member of the government commission working with the Justice Ministry to decide if a religious community will get re-registration or not.

 "The Muslim and Russian Orthodox representatives were silent," one participant who wished to remain anonymous for fear of state reprisals told Forum 18.
 "Only members of the other communities spoke up.
 Officials listened and made various promises."